-Assistant Professor, International Education Management; Program Coordinator, Joint MPA/International Education Management
+Assistant Professor; Program Coordinator, Joint MPA/International Education Management

 Anne Campbell’s work is situated at the crossroads of international education and international development.
 The inspiration for this pathway came from her Master’s studies in critical theory and cultural studies at the University of Nottingham (UK).
 Despite a delayed start to her courses due to the terrorist attacks of September 11th, Campbell—and her perspective on the world—changed dramatically thanks to the courses she took, the authors she read, and the friends she made.
 When she returned to the United States in 2002, she committed her career to advancing opportunities for students to pursue international higher education.